chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 On-premise deployment can take place using **Filesystem** and **Object Storage**.
 If you choose `backup_config` as filesystem or object storage in your `config.toml` file, the backup is already configured during the deployment.
 Whereas, if the `backup_config` is left black, then the configuration needs to be done manually.
 Click [here](/automate/ha_backup_restore_file_system/) to know more.

 ### Migration

+The on-Premise deployment supports four types of migration:

+* Existing A2HA to Automate HA
+* In-Place A2HA to Automate HA
+* Chef Backend to Automate HA
+* Automate to Automate HA